 There are four categories of application, which are all described at the end of this chapter.
-They are level, pump down (sump control), pump up (reservoir control) or customised, all with the choice of alarms and a number of pumps, dependent on application.
+They are level, pump down (sump control), pump up (reservoir control) or customised, all with the choice of alarms and several pumps, dependant on application.